tovmassian/react-node-ts/README.md

 *  Run `npm run start-dev` from your terminal to run both front-end and back-end.

+Your app will be running on `http://localhost:3000/` while your express API will be available on `http://localhost:5000/`.

 ## Test and check your app code

 * Run `npm test` to test your back-end code.